 - Always set text to wrap when it expands.
 It should never truncate.

 - Be especially careful when laying out elements horizontally.
 Check them on a small mobile screen with expanded text.

 - Our components are designed to be expandable, but you should still test them in your designs and builds.
-Shopify teams can fill their builds with expanded text by using the pseudotranslation tool - simply add ?pseudotranslation=1 to the end of the URL in your browser.
+You can fill your builds with expanded text by using the pseudotranslation tool - simply add ?pseudotranslation=1 to the end of the URL in your browser.